Luis Garcia Player Props: Nationals vs. Diamondbacks

 Luis Garcia At The Plate

-- Garcia is batting .271 with eight doubles, a triple, five home runs and 13 walks.
+- Garcia has eight doubles, a triple, five home runs and 13 walks while batting .271.

-- Looking at the 53 games he has played this season, he's went deep in five of them (9.4%), and in 2.2% of his trips to the dish.
+- He has homered in five games this year (9.3%), leaving the park in 2.2% of his trips to the plate.

-- Garcia has an RBI in 18 of 53 games this year, with multiple RBI in six of them.
+- Garcia has an RBI in 19 of 54 games this season, with multiple RBI in six of them.
 He has also driven home three or more of his team's runs in one contest.

+- In 20 of 54 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.